sqlparser/sqlflow_public/grabit/readme.md

 ### 7. SQLInSingleFile

-When `optionType=4`, this is a single SQL file needs to be analyzed.
+When `SQLScriptSource=singleFile`, this is a single SQL file needs to be analyzed.

 - **filePath**